-It is generally advisable to have your shocks and struts inspected every 50,000 miles.
+It is generally advisable to inspect your shocks and struts every 50,000 miles.
 Tires should be rotated roughly every six months to ensure even wearing, and most recommend full wheel realignments every couple of years.

-If listed, check your vehicle’s owner manual for the specific manufacturer recommendations.
+If listed, check your vehicle’s owner manual for specific manufacturer recommendations.